halbs13/Dynamics-NAV-Payroll/au-payroll-setup-posting-group-setup.md

 The **Setup** icon opens the [Payroll Posting Setup](#to-setup-payroll-posting-setup).
 The Payroll Posting Setup is specific to the selected Payroll Posting Group on this nested form.

-The **Dimensions** icon allows for Dimensions to be setup and used to default when posting Leave Transactions with missing dimensions.
+The **Dimensions** link on the *Process* menu allows for Dimensions to be setup and used to default when posting Leave Transactions with missing dimensions.

 [GoToTop](#how-to-setup-payroll-posting-groups)